24/7 Free consultation

 • Misreading Diagnostic Tests

-Strokes are often confirmed through imaging tests like CT scans or MRIs.
+Strokes are often confirmed through imaging tests, such as computed tomography (CT) scans or magnetic resonance imaging (MRI) scans.
 Misreading these tests can result in missed diagnoses or incorrect conclusions.
 Accurate interpretation is crucial for proper treatment.

 • Inadequate Patient History or Physical Examination